 by Karen Webs

-As of 2018, the online freelance sector has grown stable enough to attract serious investments from corporations that are interested in outsourcing as a means of cutting production costs and harnessing the abundant talent pool within the freelance arena.
+As of 2019, the online freelance sector has grown stable enough to attract serious investments

 Before the internet boom of the 21st Century – the term ‘freelancer’ was for the most part associated with freelance journalists who would eke out a living by selling their newsworthy captures to the broadcasting corporations of that time.
 When the mainstream internet happened – it bridged the communication gap like no other technology before it had ever imagined possible.
 Suddenly, it became possible to collaborate in real time with each other from anywhere in the world at the touch of a button, and that is how the opportunity for online freelancing was born.
 Ever since online freelancing came into play – the number of online freelancers around the world has continued to grow tremendously – a phenomenon that appears set to radically restructure the job sector.